ehendrix23/tesla_dashcam/README.rst

   Default: False

   A video file is created for each event (folder) found.
 When parameter --merge is provided these individual event video files will then be further merged into 1 bigger video file.
+  Optionally add a template string to group events together and create multiple video files.
+Resulting video filename will be based on this template.
+  See --text_overlay_fmt for format variables.

+*--merge_timestamp_format*

+  Default: %Y-%m-%d_%H_%M

+  Determine how timestamps should be represented within the template provided for --merge.

 *--keep-intermediate*